bartoszek96/ZONE-PLN/README.md

 # ZONE PLN

-This application allows you to check the exchange rate of PLN in relation to 35 other valuts.
+This application allows you to check the exchange rate of PLN in relation to 35 other currencies.
 The application has a simple currency converter and is responsive.

 ## Try it live